 The licensing process for ITER as a nuclear installation is making good progress.
 Work continues on updating the preliminary safety report (RPrS) and other licensing files in response to requests from the nuclear safety authorities.
-In January 2008 we delivered the documents to the regulator.
+In January 2008 we delivered the documents to the French nuclear regulatory authority.
 In response, they requested a list of requirements giving more technical details, and a list of all pressurised equipments.

 Our department is currently working its way down this list and toward other requirements, knowing that we have to deliver the answer by September.
 That gives us only limited time and thus all ITER Responsible Officers are deeply involved in providing the updated input data to the Nuclear, Safety and Environment Division, in charge of writing the DAC files.
 Sending off these files for the Demand of Authorization for Creation (DAC), the fundamental legal documents enabling us to obtain ITER nuclear license, has the highest priority.